AskAlexSharov/cv/content/_index.md

 **What I'm looking for:**

 * Remote-first organization with meaningful product
-* Senior Engineer, Tech Lead or R&D position.
-Golang projects are preferred
+* Individual contributor role - Senior Engineer or R&D
-* Do more coding than .ppt
+* Golang projects are preferred
 * Professional, result-oriented, motivated environment